 Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

 Demonstrate that the Permittee’s MS4 discharge did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
-The water quality characteristics must be based on the source specific water quality monitoring data from the authorized or conditionally exempt essential non-stormwater discharge or other relevant information documenting the characteristics of the specific non-stormwater discharge.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt essential non-stormwater discharge(s) alleged to have caused or contributed to the exceedance of the WQBEL.

 Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
 The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management requirements.

-Demonstrate that the receiving waterbody is meeting the combined Waste Load Allocations and Load Allocations (Total TMDL Allocations) designated in the TMDL, as specified in the Basin Plan.
+Demonstrate that the receiving waterbody is meeting the combined WLAs and Load Allocations (Total TMDL Allocations) designated in the TMDL, as specified in the Basin Plan.
 For reference, Total TMDL Allocations are summarized in Table 5.2.

+For WQBELs implementing EPA-issued TMDLs (dieldrin for Lower Newport Bay and San Diego Creek, and DDT, chlordane, PCBs and dieldrin for the Rhine Channel), develop and implement an approved Watershed Management Plan addressing the waterbody-pollutant combination pursuant to section XII of the Order.
+The schedule for attaining the WQBELs shall be as short as possible.

 Table 5.2: Summary of Total TMDL Allocations for San Diego Creek, Upper and Lower Newport Bay, expressed on an annual basis.